 Pregnant or breastfeeding mothers who are supply teachers may have been subject to furlough under the CJRS.
 They should not suffer detrimental treatment under the furlough arrangements that their agency and/or umbrella company has in place during the current pandemic.

-Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has in the coming months in preparation for the opening of schools for the academic year 2020/21.
+Despite the pandemic and the situation with schools, the Union believes that many teachers benefit from these days and now, more than ever, those on maternity leave would benefit from discussing the proposals regarding their working arrangements and the plans the employer has for the academic year 2020/21.

 If KIT days are undertaken, remotely or otherwise, you should expect to be paid a day’s salary.